Gonski funding is designed to ensure all children are educated in properly resourced schools.

 Providing greater assistance and support for students with disabilities or behavioural problems

 Building the skills and knowledge of teachers through additional training.

 Where the funding is being delivered, schools are reporting that it is making a real difference for students.

 So what is the problem?

-The problem is that the Turnbull Government wants to stop Gonski funding at the end of this year.
+The problem is that the Turnbull Government wants to cut Gonski funding and tear up signed agreements with state and territory governments.

 That means children across Australia who are in under-resourced schools will be denied the support and opportunities they need to reach their potential.

 The impact of this decision will be huge because two-thirds of the funding is due to flow from the Federal Government to schools in 2018 and 2019.